alanszlosek/voxeling/README.markdown

 # create folder for world chunks
 mkdir -p chunks/your-world

-# copy the default config and customize
+# copy the default configs and customize
+cp config-example.mjs config.mjs
-cp config-example.js config.js
+cp config-server-example.mjs config-server.mjs
 # NOTES
 # Be sure to change websocketBindAddress to the address of the interface you want to listen on
 # The server config key tells the browser where to connect for a websocket connection.
 # Use the "wss://" protocol for secure websocket connection from the browser, "ws://" otherwise
 # TODO: put note about server vs httpServer params in config
 # Also sample Caddy config for running websocket through same domain assets are served through
+vim config.mjs
-vim config.js
+vim config-server.mjs

 # Build the app and web worker JS bundles
 # This forks 2 npm rollup processes